 Users on Android Central also recommend trying to use a different Google account.
 If you don’t have one, create a new Google account and then add it to your device and change the backup settings in WhatsApp.
 Try backing up to this new account to see if the process works.

-To use iTransor to create a WhatsApp backup on your PC, follow these simple steps;
+To use iTransor to create a WhatsApp backup on your PC for free, follow these simple steps;

-Step 1: Download and install iMyfone iTransor on your computer and then launch the program.
-Choose “Backup WhatsApp Messages.”
-Connect the Android device to your computer using USB cables and wait for the program to detect the device.
+Step 1: Download and install iTransor for WhatsApp on your computer and then launch the program.
+Choose “Backup WhatsApp Messages”, connect the Android device to your computer using an USB cable and wait for the program to detect the device.